Recollections: A Long Walk

 Was it something to do with the ranch?
 The orchard of broken spells?

 David and I loved to play stories.
 One of us would begin with a setting or a character or a circumstance, and between us we’d make a movie – fabulous special effects, cast of thousands, heroic protagonists, a plot that twisted itself into knots.
-We could go for hours this way, and the Ranch offered endless location shots – barn, chicken coup, rows of trees, and clothesline became aircraft hanger, crocodiles in a swamp, enemy lines on a battlefield, and telecommunications HQ.
+We could go for hours this way, and the ranch offered endless location shots – barn, chicken coup, rows of trees, and clothesline became aircraft hanger, crocodiles in a swamp, enemy lines on a battlefield, and telecommunications HQ.

 The miracle of childhood.